niallpaterson/niallpaterson/README.md

 ## Hey, 👋 I'm Niall

+---

+🥞 Who am I?

-🥞 I'm a full stack software engineer based in Bristol, England.
+A full stack software engineer based in Bristol, England.

+---

 🚀 My mission?

-To craft clean, functional code, to add value and do my bit.
+To craft clean functional code, to add value and do my bit.

+---

+🥰 What am I passionate about?

-🥰 I'm passionate about all things Node and React.
+All things Node and React!

-🤯 I'm facinated by functional programming, esp. function composition
+---

+🤯 What am I fascinated by?

+Functional programming, and architectural design patterns.

+---

 Don't be shy, say hi @ <niall.paterson@pm.me>